Tuition and fees are based on average costs for Resident, Non-Resident, and International students for the 2025-2026 academic year.

 Refund Schedule

 Refunds are given only when a student officially drops from a class by the refund date.
 Refund dates are based on the starting date of the semester.
-If the class begins later than the first week of the semester, refund dates are based on the starting date of the class.
-Refund checks are mailed after classes begin.
-If you paid by credit card, your credit card will be credited with your refund.
+If the class begins later than the first week of the semester, refund dates are based on the class's starting date.

 Drop Deadlines